 You can avoid a bike accident this summer, whether you’re biking, walking, or driving, by taking a few minutes to become familiar with some of the most important bike laws in Los Angeles.
-In order to help you get started, our Los Angeles bike accident attorneys have listed five of the most important bicycle laws you need to know.
+In order to help you get started, our Los Angeles personal injury attorneys have listed five of the most important bicycle laws you need to know.

 1. Kids Have to Wear Helmets

 California law [California Vehicle Code Section 21212] requires all bicyclists under the age of 18 to wear a helmet.
 Why?
 Wearing a helmet has proven to increase rider safety.
 Bicyclists who are involved in an accident are 37% less likely to die and 69% less likely to suffer a serious injury if they are properly wearing a helmet at the time of the crash.

 2. Pedestrians Have the Right of Way

 Pedestrians are perhaps the most vulnerable people on the road.
 Since they have little to protect themselves from injury in the event of a crash, California laws tend to favor pedestrian safety.
 When you ride a bike in Los Angeles, there will be times when you will cross paths with a pedestrian, whether in a crosswalk, at an intersection, or on a sidewalk.
 In most situations, bicyclists have to yield the right of way to pedestrians.